 Both quantitative and qualitative factors should be taken into account when forecasting.

 Quantitative information refers to numbers and measurements but does not show the whole picture.
-Qualitative data is data that cannot be measured and must be based on human judgment.
+Qualitative data is primarily descriptive and can not easily be measured numerically.

 Accuracy, reliability and validity